TaskletWMS/Customization/Templates/Lookup Function/My Lookup 1 - From Input/README.md

 # Template: Lookup 1 - From Input

 A lookup function where the user fills in search criteria in the header, and the device fetches a filtered list of results.
 Added as a Main Menu item.
-Can alternatively be placed as an action on an existing page — see the tweak XML.

 ## User flow